3. Building your GenAI tech stack

 Where to begin

-A frequent choice with any technology in the software industry is whether to build or buy your tools.
-Engineers build software, so it’s natural for them to want to build something when they want to solve new engineering problems.
+With any complex new technology, your organization needs to determine whether to build or buy your tools.
+Engineers build software, so it’s natural for them to want to build something when they need to solve new engineering problems.
 However, for those planning how an engineering team uses their time, building new solutions to solved problems isn’t always the best use of time.
 There’s a third option that some call “borrow,” where you use open-source software but with the option of contributing code or forking the repo.
+This isn’t an all-or-nothing-proposition; you can buy or borrow for some aspects, build others, or customize the solutions that you adopt.

-So when you’re embarking on your GenAI journey (or pivoting, for that matter), it’s important to ask: do you want to be an AI company, or do you want to be a company that uses AI in your products?
-It’s an important distinction; if you have a specialized use case or want to control the code for your dependencies, then perhaps building makes sense.
-For most, buying a solution or using open-source software will work.
+So when you’re embarking on your GenAI journey (or pivoting, for that matter), it’s important to ask: Do you want to be an AI company, or do you want to be a company that uses AI in your products?
+It’s an important distinction.
+If you have a specialized use case or want to control the code for your dependencies, then perhaps building makes sense.
+For most orgs and use cases, buying a solution or using open-source software will work.
 As always, an organization will thrive when it focuses on building software that directly affects its business.

 Build-a-bot